 This is the most uncomfortable part for most people and the reason they would rather have a tooth pulled than go to the doctor.
 But having a pap test or a testicular exam is important.
 Lumps in the testicles or breasts can be a sign of cancer or infection and early signs of cervical cancer can be detected in a pap test.
 Nipples should also be examined for abnormalities and the groin area checked for signs of irritation or infection in order to detect possible sexually transmitted diseases.

 Did you know that even a regular routine visit to your dentist can help determine if there is an underlying health problem?
-At Heritage Dental Care in Milton for example, (website found here), they check a patient for gum disease and mouth sores because they can both be a sign of an unrelated dental medical issue.
+At Sunrise Kids Dental for example, (website found here), they check a patient for gum disease and mouth sores because they can both be a sign of an unrelated dental medical issue.